ElektraInitiative/libelektra/src/tools/rest-backend/README.md

 EOF
 ```
 2) Reload the configuration of `systemctl` with `systemctl daemon-reload`.
-3) Enable the rest-backend service with `systemctl enable @tool@.service`, a symlink should be created.
+3) Enable the rest-backend service with `systemctl enable @tool@.service`, a symbolic link should be created.
 4) Make sure the service is enabled with `systemctl is-enabled @tool@.service`.
 5) Restart the rest-backend service with `systemctl restart @tool@.service`.
 If everything went fine, the service should be reachable and `systemctl status @tool@.service`